Calabasas, California: Geography

+By 2015, several annexations had increased the city's total land area to 13.6 sqmi.

 One of the oldest neighborhoods in Calabasas is Park Moderne, or the "Bird Streets".
-A former artists' colony, remnants remain of the club house, pool, and cabins scattered across streets with bird names, such as Meadow Lark, Blackbird, Bluebird, and Hummingbird located right behind Calabasas High School.
+A former artists' colony, remnants remain of the clubhouse, pool, and cabins scattered across streets with bird names, such as Meadow Lark, Blackbird, Bluebird, and Hummingbird located directly behind Calabasas High School.

 Climate

 Calabasas has a hot-summer Mediterranean climate with mild, relatively wet winters and hot, dry summers.

 Communities

-Below is a list of residential communities within Calabasas.
-They are organized by the street they are connected to.
+Below is a list of residential communities within Calabasas, organized by the streets to which they are connected.